-(d) >0.0003 MPa absolute (0.05 psia) partial pressure H_2S in the gas in processes with a gas phase.

-1.3.5.1.1 The high-pH sour environments differentiate refinery sour service from the oil and gas production sour environments covered by NACE MR0175/ISO 15156, because many wet sour streams in production also contain carbon dioxide and hence exhibit a lower pH.
-Another major difference is that chloride ion concentrations tend to be significantly lower in refinery sour services than in oil production sour services.

-1.3.6 Increasing temperature increases the hydrogencharging potential provided the free water (in liquid phase) is not eliminated by the elevated temperature.
-Elevated temperature promotes dissociation of H_2S (thereby producing more monatomic hydrogen), and increases the diffusion rates of monatomic hydrogen in metals, thereby promoting hydrogen charging.
-However, cracking potential is maximized at nearambient temperature.
-This distinction is important because metals can become charged during hightemperature exposure and subsequently crack during excursions to lower temperatures (such as during shutdowns).

-1.3.7 The time to failure decreases as material strength, total tensile stress, and environmental charging potential increase.
+- (d) > 0.3 kPa absolute (0.05 psia) partial pressure $H_2S$ in the gas phase associated with the aqueous phase of a process. - 1.3.5.1.1 The high-pH sour environments differentiate refinery sour service from the oil and gas production sour environments covered by NACE MR0175/ISO 15156, because many wet sour streams in production also contain carbon dioxide and hence exhibit a lower pH.
+Another major difference is that chloride ion concentrations tend to be significantly lower in refinery sour services than in oil production sour services. - 1.3.6 The hydrogen charging potential increases with increasing temperature provided the aqueous phase is not eliminated by the elevated temperature.
+Elevated temperature promotes dissociation of $H_2S$ (thereby producing more monatomic hydrogen), and increases the diffusion rates of monatomic hydrogen in metals, thereby promoting hydrogen charging.
+However, cracking potential is maximized at near-ambient temperature.
+This distinction is important because metals can become charged during high-temperature exposure and subsequently crack during excursions to lower temperatures (such as during shutdowns). - 1.3.7 The time to failure decreases as material strength, total tensile stress, and environmental charging potential increase.
 Exposure time to cause SSC can be very short if the other SSC factors favor susceptibility.
-Some susceptible equipment can fail even during short sour water excursions such as those encountered during equipment shutdowns.

-1.3.8 The end user shall determine whether the parameters necessary to cause SSC exist in the process environment, and whether the equipment falls within the scope of this standard.
+Some susceptible equipment can fail even during short sour water excursions such as those encountered during equipment shutdowns. - 1.3.8 The end user shall determine whether the parameters necessary to cause SSC exist in the process environment, and whether the equipment falls within the scope of this standard.
 The end user may rely on experience, risk-based analysis, or the above guidelines (notably the environmental guidelines provided in Paragraph 1.3.5.1) to make this determination.
 When these guidelines are used to determine whether the equipment falls within the scope of this standard, consideration should be given to all plant operating scenarios and the likely impact on the materials of construction, i.e., normal operations, operational upsets, alternate (possible future) operations, and start-up/shutdown conditions (e.g., presulfiding of catalysts, etc.)